luruke/bidello/README.md

 ## Example
-Together with `Bidello` i'm also shipping some generic helpers, currently containing `Viewport` and `Raf`.
+Together with `bidello` i'm also shipping some generic helpers, currently containing `Viewport` and `Raf`.
 I found using this pattern a lot on JS heavy apps/experiences, here's an example how a JS class may look like:

 ```javascript